 If you don’t find some kind of content that you are looking for, maybe your government has banned the production of that content.
 But with the help of a good VPN, you can change your device location and access the things you are looking for.
 On the other hand, if the government has ordered you to delete a specific thing from the internet, you won’t find it even with a VPN.
 You will have to go to a different website in another country that produces similar types of content.

 Where Does Censorship Happen?

-At work or organizations: Various organizations tend to block websites like Youtube, inappropriate content within their work premise so that the employees can spend more time working and less time streaming.
+Various organizations tend to block websites like Youtube, and inappropriate content within their work premise so that the employees can spend more time working and less time streaming.
 They take internet censorship to increase productivity with the help of firewalls as well.